Why choose Wadham?

 The Student Union at Wadham is very active and has a wide variety of social, political and community engagement events.
 Our close-knit welfare team supports students both in their academic and their personal lives, and is always available to listen, and to offer advice and support whenever needed.
 Students here are known for the solidarity that they show for one another and for the affection that they feel for the College as a progressive and liberal academic community.

-We also have a large and active Student Ambassador Scheme which gives students volunteering opportunities to represent the College at a variety of Access and Outreach events, both locally and nationally.
+We also have a large and active Student Ambassador Scheme which gives students volunteering opportunities to represent the College at Open Days and a variety of Access and Outreach events, both locally and nationally.
 Students are encouraged to play a full part in Wadham’s drive to open the College up to the brightest and best from all backgrounds and communities.

 Wadham College is in the centre of the City, but has large quiet grounds, with some of the most beautiful gardens and buildings in Oxford.
 The famous King’s Arms pub is right next door on Parks Road, the Bodleian Library is just across Broad Street and the science area is only a few minutes’ walk away.

 We welcome and celebrate academic excellence, diversity and independence and we aim for our students to find comfort and challenge in equal measure, forming a life-long bond with us.
 Funding opportunities and scholarships are available to support students in their studies and extracurricular activities.

 Aside from academic life, the College has a huge range of clubs and societies, ranging from the usual sports to martial arts, politics, science and yoga, and we have a thriving Wadham Human Rights Forum that attracts national figures to the College every term.